DrDos0016/museum-of-zzt/README.md

 ## Installation And Initial Setup

-These instructions were based on the experience of setting up a development environment in October 2021.
+These instructions were based on the experience of setting up a development environment in April 2023.
 They can definitely be made friendlier.
 My apologies.

 ## Prerequisites

-* Python 3.8.10 or newer (or potentially older)
+* Python 3.8.10 or newer
-* MariaDB (or MySQL)
+* MariaDB/MySQL if you wish to use the repo's database dump

 1. Clone Repo: `git clone https://github.com/DrDos0016/museum-of-zzt.git`
 2. In the repository's root directory, create Python3 virtural environment: `python3 -m venv venv`
-3. Activate the virtual envrionment: `source venv/bin/activate`
+3. Activate the virtual envrionment: `source venv/bin/activate`pip
-4. Update pip: `pip install --upgrade pip`
-5. Download libraries from requirements.txt: `pip install -r requirements.txt`
+4. Download libraries from requirements.txt: `pip install -r requirements.txt`
-6. (You may need to install the package "libmariadb-dev-compat")
-7. If you get an error about conflicting requirements, install idna and requests via `pip install idna`, `pip install requests`, and then comment out the line in requirements.txt for `idna`.
-8. Copy the `museum/example-private.py` settings file to `museum/private.py` and configure your database settings and secret key  (see Non-Repository Content section)
-9. Copy the `museum_site/example-private.py` settings file to `museum_site/private.py` and configure any site settings to your environment if needed (see Non-Repository Content section)
+5. Configure any environment variables that need to be changed for your environment (see Environment Variables section).
+Database credentials will likely be required, while most others have fallbacks that will work fine in a dev environment.
-10. Install the Zookeeper ZZT Python library version 1.
+6. Install the Zookeeper ZZT Python library version 1.
 Clone the repository `git clone https://github.com/DrDos0016/zookeeper.git` and copy the `zookeeper` directory into the project root or symlink it as appropriate.
-11. Mark your development environment as such by creating a file in the project root named `DEV`
-12. Create the database in MariaDB/MySQL: `CREATE DATABASE museum_of_zzt`
+7. Create the database in MariaDB/MySQL: `CREATE DATABASE museum_of_zzt`.
+Django supports other database engines, but the public copies of the database are designed for these engines.
-13. Import the repo's provided database dump: `python3 tools/import_database.py museum_repo_db.sql`
+8. Import the repo's provided database dump: `python3 tools/import_database.py museum_repo_db.sql`
-14. Run any database migrations `python3 manage.py migrate`
+9. Run any database migrations created since the last time the repo's database has been updated `python3 manage.py migrate`
-15. Run the Django development server: `python3 manage.py runserver`
-16. The site should be running at [127.0.0.1:8000](http://127.0.0.1:8000)
+10. Run the Django development server: `python3 manage.py runserver`.
+The site should now be running at [127.0.0.1:8000](http://127.0.0.1:8000).

+## Environment Variables

+Many private settings are stored using environment variables with placeholder defaults available to allow the site to function in a dev environment.
+Most are used in `museum/settings.py` and imported from there when needed.

+MOZ_DB_NAME - The name of the database used by the site (default: `museum_of_zzt`) MOZ_DB_USER - The username that will connect to the database (default: `root`) MOZ_DB_PASS - The password used to connect to the database (default: `<empty_string>`) MOZ_SECRET_KEY - The Secret Key used by django (default: `!c;LOCKED FILE`).
+If this key is detected on startup a message is produced telling you to change this before moving to a non-dev environment.
+If this key is detected in a non-dev environment, the startup process will stop itself from proceding.
+MOZ_UNREGISTERED_SUPPORTERS_FILE - A path used to a json file to display Patrons on the site credits page (default: `None`).
+If this value has not been set, the site credits page will only display registered users marked as patrons.
+This value is read in `museum_site/views.py`.

+Several more exist to provide keys to third party services (the Internet Archive, Discord, various social media sites).
+These names and defaults may be found in `museum_site/settings.py`

 ## Using Tools